 GCLS cards are renewed every 2 years.
 Please don't throw away your old card!
 Renew your card by presenting it to circulation staff along with your current driver's license.
 Your card will be updated.
 There is a $1 fee to replace a lost library card.
 If you have forgotten your card, you may present your driver's license.

-Out-of-County residents may purchase access to GCLS library services for an annual fee of $100 per year.
+Out-of-County residents (excluding Cumberland and Salem counties) may purchase access to GCLS library services for an annual fee of $100 per year.
 A six month membership may be purchased for $50.